pism/pism/examples/jako/README.md

 fjord which is the terminus of the outlet glacier you want to model.

 **To use the GUI:**  Select `gr1km.nc` to open.
-Once the topographic map appears in the Figure 1 window, select the button `Select terminus rectangle`.
+Once the topographic map appears in the Figure 1 window, you may zoom enough to see the general outlet glacier area.
+Then select the button `Select terminus rectangle`.
 Now use the mouse to select a small rectangle around the Jakobshavn terminus (calving front).  (<em>At this stage you can choose any other terminus/calving front and put a small rectangle around it!</em>) Once you have a highlighted rectangle, select a `border width` of at least 50 cells.  (<em>This suggestion is somewhat Jakobshavn-specific.
-The intention is to have an ice-free western boundary on or region.</em>)
+The intention is to have an ice-free western boundary on the computational domain for our modeled region.</em>)

 Then click `Compute the drainage basin mask`.
 Because this is a large data set there will be some delay.  (<em>A parallel computation is done.</em>)